Tribal communities know death by pandemic.

 The health board is one of 41 urban Indian health programs around the country and serves about 6,000 people a year in Seattle and King County.
 Yet by mid-March the facility has just three coronavirus test kits on hand to deal with the pandemic.
-“We don’t have the capacity to test any longer,” Esther Lucero, a Dine´ tribal member and chief executive officer of the Seattle Indian Health Board said last week.
+“We don’t have the capacity to test any longer,” Esther Lucero, chief executive officer of the Seattle Indian Health Board said last week.

 Whether the declaration of a national emergency by the president would change that was unknown.
 Like so many other things.

 “We still don’t have the supplies.
 Despite what everyone is saying.
 We have staff capacity but not the supplies,” Echo-Hawk said.
 “I am angry.
 Are we trying to address this illness or not?”

 An offer of 200 additional tests for the virus from the Federal Emergency Management Agency late Friday came with so many unacceptable strings attached that it was no offer at all for a front-line community health program serving people of color, Lucero said.

 Finally, over the weekend, Public Health – Seattle & King County provided 200 tests expected to arrive Monday.
 Unlike with FEMA, the board can use its own lab to process the tests, and communicate the results to its own patients — instead of sending them to a national call center.
 But resources remain woefully lacking to provide a true public health response in the crisis, identifying hot spots and following up with wraparound care, Lucero said.